aws-quickstart/cdk-eks-blueprints/README.md

 ## Examples

-To view a library of examples for how you can leverage the `cdk-eks-blueprints`, please see our [Blueprints Patterns Repository](https://github.com/aws-samples/eks-blueprints-patterns).
+To view a library of examples for how you can leverage the ``, please see our [Blueprints Patterns Repository](https://github.com/aws-samples/eks-blueprints-patterns).

 You can also find a sample implementation that resides in this repository in `bin/main.ts`.